Disney adult: Origin and history

 Amanda Brennan, former head of editorial at Tumblr, identifies that website as the origin of the Disney adult fandom, specifically the practice of "DisneyBounding", a type of informal cosplay where adult visitors dress in the color palette of their favorite Disney character.
-She sees the millennial generation as having more "freedom to follow their own obsessions" and it being more socially acceptable for them to have juvenile interests.
+She sees the millennial generation as having more "freedom to follow their own obsessions", due to it being more socially acceptable for them to have juvenile interests.

 In 2019, a Facebook post went viral in which a parent complained about childless millennial couples obstructing her family's experience at Disney World.
-This post then turned into a meme that was widely shared on social media making fun of Disney adults, specifically millennials in their 30s who didn't have any children still going to the parks often.
+This post then turned into a meme that was widely shared on social media, making fun of Disney adults, specifically millennials in their 30s who did not have any children and were still going to the parks often.

-Disney adults are sometimes seen by others as embarrassing or naive for enjoying material ostensibly aimed at children, with sociologist Idil Galip saying that the financial and emotional investment in maintaining the commercialized hobby "almost signals a break from regular society or real life" while Canadian scholar Henry Giroux argues that the escapism actively sought by these adults through consumption of media they know to be directly connected to the Walt Disney conglomerate is a product of the company's intentional and careful design by commercializing any previous emotional attachments to its properties, which in turn leads to an infantilization of the audience's self that reduces their sense of agency.
+Disney adults are sometimes seen by others as embarrassing or naive for enjoying material ostensibly aimed at children, with sociologist Idil Galip saying that the financial and emotional investment in maintaining the commercialized hobby "almost signals a break from regular society or real life", while Canadian scholar Henry Giroux argues that the escapism actively sought by these adults through consumption of media they know to be directly connected to the Walt Disney conglomerate is a product of the company's intentional and careful design by commercializing any previous emotional attachments to its properties, which in turn leads to an infantilization of the audience's self that reduces their sense of agency.